raveenapp/website/content/posts/qbit-gluetun.md

   - You can install via the TrueNAS GUI
   - Use a docker manager like Dockge or Portainer

-In this tutorial, I will be installing Gluetun the same docker-compose.yaml and installing via Dockge, but the install method is transferable.
+I installed my container using Dockge, but the yaml file is transferrable.

 [Link to Gluetun github repo](https://github.com/qdm12/gluetun)